sbamniya/next-supabase-shadcn-test/README.md

 # Supabase + Next.js Test

-This repo contains the code for the test provided by [Bogdan Serebryakov](https://github.com/Bogdan1001) through Upwork.

 ## Step to run this locally.

 To run the application locally, you need to have Supabase setup either on the local or has an account on cloud.